-Dr. Abdullah Hamidaddin is an Assistant Secretary-General for Scientific Affairs, Senior Research Fellow, Head of Yemen Studies Program, and Head of Editorial and Review Unit at KFCRIS.
+Dr. Abdullah Hamidaddin is an Assistant Secretary-General for Scientific Affairs and Senior Research Fellow at KFCRIS.
 He joined KFCRIS in September 2020.
 He obtained his Ph.D. in Social Anthropology from King’s College London.
 His research interests encompass religious transformations in Muslim communities with a focus on Saudi Arabia, the geopolitics of the Arab Gulf region, and Yemen’s political and social transformations.

 Publications at KFCRIS

 “Risks of Peace in Post-War Yemen Series: How Yemen Rises,” Special Report, 2022.

 "Yemen’s Peace Process: A Path to Conflict?,” Special Report, 2021.